HenryXi/javaCrazy/etc/java parse string to date.md

     Date date = simpleDateFormat.parse(dateString);
 ```

-About parsing string to date you can see [here](./java-date-format).
+About formatting date to string you can see [here](./java-date-format).